 So, how much does it cost to cover cattle yards?

-Over the past twelve months, the average cattle yard cover project has cost approximately $110,000 including GST, erection costs and footing concrete.
+The average cattle yard cover project costs approximately $110,000 including GST, erection costs and footing concrete.

 Keep in mind that this is an average cost and covers a wide range of projects with varying sizes and designs.
 The price guides below will give you an idea of how prices can vary from project to project.